fonoster/routr/README.md

 **Issue tracker:** Use the GitHub issue tracker for the various [Routr repositories](https://github.com/fonoster/) to file bugs and features request.
 If you need support, please send your questions to the routr-users mailing list rather than filing a GitHub issue.

 > Please do not ask individual project members for support.
 Use the channels above instead, where the whole community can help you and benefit from the solutions provided.
-Please get in touch with us for Commercial Support if community support is insufficient for your situation.
+Please contact us for Commercial Support if you need more than community support.

 ## Features